paavani/howto/git.md

 	$git add .			    --> Add all(new,modified and deleted)

+	$git add -A .         -->Add all

 ## Commit

+	using this cmd you can permanently stored content of index in the repository

 	$ git commit -m "<content>"

+	Note:Before using commit cmd must use git status cmd

 ####Directly running commit instead of git add for modified files